PathwayCommons/semantic-search/README.md

 If `"text"` is not provided, we assume `"uid"`s are valid PMIDs and fetch the title and abstract text before embedding, indexing and searching.

+- Notes on optional parameters
+  - `top_k`: A positive integer (default is 10) that limits the search results to this many of the most similar neighbours (articles)
+  - `docs_only`: A boolean (default is false) that instructs the service to return scores for the provided `documents`.
+If true, top_k is disregarded.

 ### Running via Docker

 #### Setup